Zerobeings/learn/README.md

 * What is the platform fee for a sale on the marketplace?
     We charge a platform fee of 0.5% for each sale.

+* Can any collection be searched on the marketplace?
+    Yes, any collection can be search by entering the collections address in the search bar.

 ## Reference Documents
 * Skogard Productions [PrivateParty](https://privateparty.dev)